EFR First Aid Course

 - Browse the PADI Course Catalog for related courses, such as Emergency Oxygen Provider and Emergency First Response Instructor.

 Please Note: All course fee's are non-refundable or transferrable.
-Please read the full course T&C's on the course schedules and complete the PADI Medical Form before signing up.
+Please read the full course T&C's on the course schedules before purchasing.
+All courses must be used within 1 year of purchase.
+Minimum of 48 hours notice required to reschedule course dates.
+For any participants under the age of 18, there must be a parent or guardian present during any sessions to comply with our Child Protection Policy.
 By purchasing online you agree to the course T&C's.

 SCHEDULING A COURSE